fiefdx/MyNote/README.md

 ======
 (中文版本请参看[这里](#mynote_zh))

-An application for daily notes, you can write pure text note or rich text note, and you can quickly find what you noted earlier by search some keywords.
+An application for daily note-taking, you can write pure text note or rich text note, and you can quickly find what you noted earlier by search some keywords.
 I have used it a few years in my daily life and work, and it help me a lot.
 I code it by myself, some code is old and may be ugly.
 It's not perfect, it's work well, it's very useful.